So you heard about the Quartzsite Sports, Vacation, and RV show, eh? In the RV world, it's hard not to!

-Here's the thing though.
+Here's the thing.
 You are likely going to fall into one of two camps.

 If you love it, I suppose you will be loving the menagerie of outdoor 'stores', tent sales, and a wide variety of yard sale type of items.

-So it can be a great social hub.
+It can be a great winter social hub.

 Wintertime is known as RVers 'social season' as we are all pushed so far south to escape the cold.

-At only about 850 feet in elevation, Quartzsite (otherwise known as 'Q') is a warm destination for wintertime RVers.
+At only about 850 feet in elevation, Quartzsite (otherwise known as 'Q') is a warm, Arizona destination for wintertime RVers.